The Tenga Iroha RIN is a helplessly adorable vibrator. Does it kind of look like an over-sized board game piece? Yup. But so cute.

 I got mine in the “KOGANÉ” colour combination, which has a wheat-cream body and a deep golden yellow base (for those of you who don’t like yellow, it also comes in the AKANÉ shades of cream and raspberry).

-The appealing design, silky body and squishy head gives the overall affect of a delicate, dainty item.
+The appealing design, silky body and squishy head gives the overall effect of a delicate, dainty item.

 How to Use the Tenga Iroha RIN